New Brunswick Route 95: Route description

 Route 95 begins at the Houlton–Woodstock Border Crossing on the Maine–New Brunswick border as an extension of I-95.
 The border between the two countries also marks the border between the Eastern Time Zone and the Atlantic Time Zone.
 The highway travels northeast through woodlands as it approaches its first interchange with Route 540 via a hybrid diamond interchange/partial cloverleaf interchange, providing access to the towns of Richmond Corner and Belleville.
 Continuing east, the highway crosses over Plymouth Road before intersecting an eastbound exit for Vivglenn Road, which connects to Route 555.
 The final exit on the highway is a trumpet interchange with Route 2, which is the main route of the Trans-Canada Highway through the province, in Woodstock.

 History

 A road linking Houlton to Woodstock has existed since at least 1927.
 It was numbered Route 5 in 1938.

-In 1951, this designation was removed.
-The current Route 95 was constructed in the late 1970s and numbered Route 95 by 1981.
+The current Route 95 was completed in 1974.
 The new highway bypassed the original alignment of Route 5, which is now numbered Route 555.
-By 1989, the intersection between Route 95 and Route 2 was converted into an interchange.
+In the mid 1990's the intersection between Route 95 and Route 2 was converted into an interchange.
 In 2007, the New Brunswick Department of Transportation completed a 33 million construction project, turning Route 95 from a two-lane undivided highway to a grade-separated four lane freeway.
 The Province has contracted with Brun-Way Highway Operations to provide maintenance for the highway until 2033.

-Most Travelers been going thru this Highway instead of St. Croix, New Brunswick as the fastest way from Fredericton to Bangor since 1966.